This is who you’re voting for, based on your tweets about Pelosi’s SOTU speech rip

 #NotGoodNancy

-You are of two minds about ripping up the speech.
-It appears as though some things the president said in his speech might not have been quite true, per se.
-And it would sure be better to have a president who said things that are true more often than not.
-But you know leaders shouldn’t just rip up a speech.
+You are of two minds about this.
+It appears some things the president said in his speech might not have been quite true, per se.
+And it would sure be better to have a president who is truthful more often than not!
+But leaders shouldn’t just rip up a speech.
 They should meet the speech halfway, hear the speech out, gently rebuke the speech if need be, but reach across the aisle and work with the speech.
 A speech ripped in half can’t be put back together, and if we can’t put a speech back together, how are we gonna put a country back together?

 You’re voting for Pete Buttigieg.